edri2or-commits/make-ops-clean/DOCS/GITHUB_EXECUTOR_RECOVERY_PLAN.md

 ❌ **FORBIDDEN**:
 - Or manually running workflows via UI
 - Or checking Actions tab for status
-- Or clicking "Run workflow" buttons
+- Or clicking \"Run workflow\" buttons
 - Or opening any cloud consoles

 **Status Observation Method**: